American Pokeweed, Inkberry, Pokeberry, Poke, Polk Salad, Pigeonberry

 The genus, Phytolacca Tourn. ex L., was described by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.
 Supposedly, the genus was first named and described by Joseph Pitton de Tournefort but I didn’t see him mentioned in Mr. Linnaeus’s description (HERE).

-Plants of the World Online lists 25 species in the Phytolacca genus (as of 4-21-21 when I last updated this page).
+As of 4-18-22 when this page was last updated, Plants of the World Online lists 26 species in the Phytolacca genus.
 It is a member of the plant family Phytolaccaceae with a total of 5 genera.
 Those numbers could change as updates are made.

 The above distribution map for Phytolacca americana is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
-The map on the USDA Plants Database for North America is similar.
+The map on the USDA Plants Database for the United States and Canada is similar and also includes the state of Washington.
+To view the map for Phytolacca americana var. rigida click HERE.
+You can zoom in on your state with the USDA maps to get an idea if the species has been documented in your county.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.